Robust Longitudinal Control for Vehicular Autonomous Platoons Using Deep Reinforcement Learning

 In the \ac{DDPG} implementation, we have used a discounting factor $\discount = \n{.99}$, and $\tau = \n{.005}$ for the soft target updates, while the neural network parameters were adjusted with a learning rate of \n{.0001} for both actor and critic.
-Meanwhile, the Ornstein-Uhlenbeck distribution $\noise$ was define with null mean and standard deviation of $\n{0.15}$.
+Meanwhile, the Ornstein-Uhlenbeck distribution $\noise$ was defined with null mean and standard deviation of $\n{0.15}$.
 We have used 300 episodes in the training stage, with 1000 steps in \n[s]{50} of simulation.
-The vehicle $i$ and its front ``virtual leader'' start in relative random states, and the last one is commanded to accelerate and decelerate according to a pseudorandom binary sequence (PRBS) function.
+The vehicle $i$ and its front ``virtual leader'' start in relatively random states, with the last one always at the forefront position and commanded to accelerate and decelerate according to the following function:

+where $\iuin{0}(0) = 0$ and $\rand[a,b]$ is random uniform value selected between $[a,b]$.
+It means that, for each episode, the leader has a chance of 1 in 100 time-steps to vary its speed with limited acceleration.
 Figure \ref{fig:rewards} presents the moving average reward evolution for both evaluated methods.
-The conventional \ac{DDPG} is based on Eq.~\eqref{eq:reward} with $\Gammamat = [ 1~ 1~ 1]$ and $\penaltygain = \n{0.2}$, while our \ac{DDPG} with integral action uses Eq.~\eqref{eq:alternative_reward} with $\rewardgain = \n{1.}$ and $\penaltygain = \n{0.2}$.
+The \ac{SRL} is based on Eq.~\eqref{eq:reward} with $\Gammamat = [ 1~ 1~ 1]$ and $\penaltygain = \n{0.2}$, while our proposed \ac{RRL} uses Eq.~\eqref{eq:alternative_reward} with $\rewardgain = \n{1.}$ and $\penaltygain = \n{0.2}$.
 From the training perspective, it is possible to observe that both approaches rapidly learn a relatively good regulation tendency.
-The conventional \ac{DDPG} makes it faster and with less noise, possibly because it is acting directly on $\iuin{i}(t)$.
-Nevertheless, the proposed \ac{DDPG} with integral action surpasses after approximately 50 episodes, and sustains this improvement until the end.
+The \ac{SRL} makes it faster and with less noise, possibly because it is acting directly on $\iuin{i}(t)$.
+Nevertheless, the proposed \ac{RRL} surpasses after approximately 50 episodes and sustains this improvement until the end.

 In the following section, we start by testing the influence of the topology structure in the proposed controller.
 In the sequence, we added external disturbances and uncertainties in the dynamic model of the vehicles to evaluate the system stability.
 In this execution phase, for all experiments, the leader's acceleration profile was given by: